maxensas/xiletrade/README.md

 ***This pricing tool will be update later to support each language provided by the game.***

 ## Main features provided by Xiletrade :
-Designed mainly on the basis of the famous POE-TradeMacro and personal experience from the game
+Designed mainly on the basis of the famous POE-TradeMacro and personal experience from the game.
 * FAST and customisable price check for ALL items in-game by using small and smooth user interface.
 * Bulk item exchange window to allow fast checks and trades.
 * Quick accessibility to settings when doing session of pricing different kinds of items from your quad stash :p